-The Number System Standards for Mathematical Practice MP.1.
-Make sense of problems and persevere in solving them.
+The Number System

+Standards for Mathematical Practice

 MP.5.
 Use appropriate tools strategically.
-MP.2.
-Reason abstractly and quantitatively.

 MP.6.
 Attend to precision.
-MP.3.
-Construct viable arguments and critique the reasoning of others.

 MP.7.
 Look for and make use of structure.
-MP.4.
-Model with mathematics.

 MP.8.
 Look for and express regularity in repeated reasoning.

-Cluster: Apply and extend previous understandings of multiplication an d division to divide fractions by fractions.
-Standards Clarifications KY.6.NS.1 Interpret and compute quotients of fractions and solve word For example, create a story context for $(2/3) \div (3/4)$ and use a visual problems involving division of fractions by fractions. fraction model to show the quotient: How much chocolate will each MP.1, MP.2, MP.3 person get if three people share 1/2 lb. of chocolate equally?
+Cluster: Apply and extend previous understandings of multiplication and division to divide fractions by fractions.

+Standards Clarifications KY.6.NS.1 Interpret and compute quotients of fractions and solve word For example, create a story context for (2/3) ÷ (3/4) and use a visual problems involving division of fractions by fractions. fraction model to show the quotient: How much chocolate will each MP.1, MP.2, MP.3 person get if 3 people share 1/2 lb. of chocolate equally?
 How many 1/4-cup servings are in 2/3 of a cup of yogurt?
 How wide is a rectangular strip of land with length 3/4 mi and area 1/2 square mile?
+Coherence KY.5.NF.7→KY.6.NS.1→KY.7.NS.2

-Coherence KY.5.NF.7 $\rightarrow$ KY.6.NS.1 $\rightarrow$ KY.7.NS.2 Attending to the Standards for Mathematical Practice Students use concrete representations when understanding the meaning g of division and apply it to the division of fractions.
+Students use concrete representations when understanding the meaning of division and apply it to the division of fractions.
 They ask themselves, "What is this problem asking me to find?"
 (MP.1).
 For instance, when determining the quotient of fractions, students ask themselves how many sets or groups of the divisor is in the dividend.
 That quantity is the quotient of the problem.
 They solve simpler problems to gain insight into the solution.
-Students confirm, for example, that 10 ÷ 2 can be found by determining how many groups of two are in ten.
+Students confirm, for example, that $10 \div 2$ can be found by determining how many groups of two are in ten.
 They apply that strategy to the division of fractions (MP.3).
 Students use pictorial representations such as area models, array models, number lines and drawings to conceptualize and solve problems.